emerconn/dlqt/README.md

 ### `dlqt`

-- [ ] auth API, used Azure AD groups and something idk?
+- [ ] API, used Azure AD groups and something idk?
 - [ ] add more developer-friendly features

 ### `dlqtools`